Is Our Heart in the Work?

-Our goal for this project was to inform our audience about their resolutions, engage with them, and inspire them to actually take action to achieve their goals.
-Our task was to design a three part communication system with digital, print, and spacial components.
-I worked with Elizabeth Wang and Jacob Paul to design a program that promote earnest/healthy conversation between isolated individuals that can shift the current mindset and stigma from one that is indifferent towards the stress culture to one that is creates a positive community and a more balanced school experience.
+Our goal for this project was to inform our audience about their resolutions, engage with them, and inspire them to take action to achieve their goals.
+Our task was to design a three-part communication system with digital, print, and spacial components.
+I worked with Elizabeth Wang and Jacob Paul to develop a program that promotes earnest/healthy conversation between isolated individuals and can shift the current mindset and stigma from one that is indifferent towards the stress culture to one that creates a positive community and a more balanced school experience.

 C Studio II: Designing Systems

 - UX Designer and Researcher, Web Developer

 We want to spark conversation about stress without having it be all about negativity, even though the topic itself can be very negative.
 We plan to do this by steering the dialogue to ways that people cope/relieve stress.
 The installation will prompt, “What are you stressed about?” and then balance it out by asking other people to post responses to what their peers are struggling with.
 The problem + consolation pairs will add up to a shared, supportive community installation post.

 We placed the second Installation in the University Center.
 Inspired by Candy Chang’s ‘Before I Die,’ we wanted people to reinterpret the famous quote said by Andrew Carnegie, “My heart is in the work.”
 Where else do students’ passions lie?
 The Installation included sticker handouts for viewers to take home.
 The stickers directed students to the next component of our system.